 What is this place?

 There are over ten thousand municipalities across the U.S. Most of them are small towns with limited resources.
 Most of them are facing the same problems.
 There are two barriers to knowledge that hamper effectiveness in rural government.
 The first is the barrier of institutional knowledge.
 The memory of historical decisions and reasoning is short and biased in most small towns.
 Short election cycles and high attrition mean that over the span of just a few years, a town government can turn over almost entirely.
-Of course, the opposite is true and bias against change can be a force to be reckoned with.
+It can be difficult for a newly elected official to get up to speed and reach their maximum effectiveness within their term.
+Of course, the opposite is true and bias against change can also be a force to be reckoned with.

 The second knowledge barrier is that which crosses from town to town.
 There are many towns and small cities across the country that have similar demographics and make-ups that are facing similar decisions.
 If an elected official or group of citizens is tackling a problem somewhere, chances are good that someone else has tackled a similar problem elsewhere and has valuable experience to share.